South Melbourne

-Historically known as Emerald Hill, it was one of the first of Melbourne's suburbs to adopt full municipal status and is one of Melbourne's oldest suburban areas, notable for its well preserved Victorian era streetscapes.
+Historically known as Emerald Hill, South Melbourne was one of the first of Melbourne's suburbs to adopt full municipal status and is one of Melbourne's oldest suburban areas, notable for its well preserved Victorian era streetscapes.

 The current boundaries are complex.
 Starting at the east end of Dorcas Street, it runs along the rear of properties on St Kilda Road, then south along Albert Road, north up Canterbury Road, along the rear of the north side of St Vincent Place, zigzags west along St Vincent Street, then north up Pickles Street.
 There is then an arm of former industrial land to the west between Boundary Road, the freeway and Ferrars Street.
 It then runs along Market Street to Kingsway, then up Dorcas Street to St Kilda Road.

 History

 Before European settlement, the area now called South Melbourne stood out as largely flat with central hill (where the Town Hall now stands) surrounded by swampy land to the north and south.
-The hill was a traditional social and ceremonial meeting place for Aboriginal tribes.
+The hill was a traditional social and ceremonial meeting place for Aboriginal Australian peoples.

-The area was first invaded and colonised by Europeans in the 1840s and became known as Emerald Hill.
+The area was colonised by Europeans in the 1840s and became known as Emerald Hill.

-During the Victorian Gold Rush of 1851 a tent city, known as Canvas Town was established.
+During the Victorian Gold Rush of 1851 a tent city, known as "Canvas Town" was established.
 The area soon became a massive slum, home to tens of thousands of fortune seekers from around the world.

-Land sales at Emerald Hill began in 1852, and while the hill itself was reserved as the site for an orphanage, Canvas Town was soon replaced by cottages, including many that were prefabricated overseas in timber and corrugated iron.
+Subdivision and land sales at Emerald Hill began in 1852, and while the hill itself was reserved as the site for an orphanage, Canvas Town was soon replaced by modest often single storey terraces and cottages, including many that were prefabricated overseas in timber and corrugated iron and imported in the early 1850s.
 Independence from the City of Melbourne was granted when Emerald Hill was proclaimed a borough on 26 May 1855.
 In 1857, Melbourne's second railway line, to St Kilda, was created running through the new municipality.

+On 6 August 1868, a weekly newspaper, The Record, began publication.
+In 1872, it changed its name to The Record and Emerald Hill and Sandridge Advertiser, reverting to The Record in 1881.
+The Record continued publication until 22 December 1954.